zjlukan/Facial-Tracking-and-Emotion-Recognition-Using-Neural-Networks/README.md

 Dependencies: uv pip install -r requirements.txt

 **Option 2:**
+Download the image on docker hub:
-Run the Dockerfile to create an image:
+Or run the Dockerfile to create an image:
+>docker build .